-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Audit Standards), the financial statements of the Protected Areas Network Fund (PAN Fund), as of and for the year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise PAN Fund's basic financial statements (collectively referred to as the "financial statements"), and have issued our report thereon dated March 7, 2025.
-Our report expressed a qualified opinion on the basic financial statements related to fiduciary activities of \$110,000 and \$25,000 recorded as funds held in trust and accounts, payable, respectively in the Statement of Net Position.
-These transactions meet the criteria for fiduciary activities under GASB Statement no. 84, Fiduciary activities and should be presented in a separate statement of fiduciary net position and statement of changes in fiduciary net position.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Protected Areas Network Fund (PAN Fund), which comprise the balance sheet as of September 30, 2022 and the related statement of revenues, expenditures, and changes in fund balance for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated June 20, 2024.

-Report on Internal Control Over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered Pan Fund's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of PAN Fund's internal control.
-Accordingly, we do not express an opinion on the effectiveness of PAN Fund's internal control.
+In planning and performing our audit of the financial statement, we considered the PAN Fund's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the PAN Fund's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the PAN Fund's internal control.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We identified a deficiency in internal control described in the accompanying schedule of findings and responses as item 2023-001 that we consider to be a material weaknesses.
+Given these limitations, during the audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
+However, material weaknesses may exist that have not been identified.

-Report on Compliance and Other Matters
+Compliance and Other Matters

-As part of obtaining reasonable assurance about whether PAN Fund's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether the PAN Fund's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.